-- 1) Transfer of ownership The lease transfers ownership of the property to the lessee by the end of the lease term.
-This criterion is met in situations in which the lease agreement provides for the transfer of title at or shortly after the end of the lease term in exchange for the payment of a nominal fee, for example, the minimum required by statutory regulation to transfer title. - 2) Bargain purchase option The lease contains a bargain purchase option, which is a provision allowing the lessee, at its option, to purchase the leased property for a price which is sufficiently lower than the expected fair value of the property at the date the option becomes exercisable.
-In addition, the exercise of the option must be reasonably assured at lease inception. - 3) Lease term The lease term is equal to 75 percent or more of the estimated economic life of the leased property.
-However, if the beginning of the lease term falls within the last 25 percent of the total estimated economic life of the leased property, including earlier years of use, this criterion shall not be used for purposes of classifying the lease.
-This test is conducted on a property basis. - 4) Minimum lease payments The present value of the minimum lease payments at the beginning of the lease term, excluding that portion of the payments representing executory costs such as insurance, maintenance, and taxes to be paid by the lessor, including any profit thereon, equals or exceeds 90% of the fair value of the leased property to the lessor at lease inception less any related investment tax credit retained by the lessor and expected to be realized by the lessor.
-If the beginning of the lease term falls within the last 25% of the total estimated economic life of the leased property, including earlier years of use, this criterion shall not be used for purposes of classifying the lease.
+- 1) Transfer of ownership The lease transfers ownership of the underlying asset to the lessee by the end of the lease term.
+This criterion is met in situations in which the lease agreement provides for the transfer of title at or shortly after the end of the lease term in exchange for the payment of a nominal fee, for example, the minimum required by statutory regulation to transfer title. - 2) Bargain purchase option The lease contains a bargain purchase option, which is a provision allowing the lessee, at its option, to purchase the leased property for a price which is sufficiently lower than the expected fair value of the property at the date the option becomes exercisable and that is reasonably certain to be exercised. - 3) Lease term The lease term is for the major part of the remaining economic life of the underlying asset.
+However, if the commencement date falls at or near the end of the economic life of the underlying asset, this criterion shall not be used for purposes of classifying the lease. - 4) Minimum lease payments The present value of the sum of the lease payments and any residual value guaranteed by the lessee that is not already reflected in the lease payments equals or exceeds substantially all of the fair value of the underlying asset. - 5) Specialized nature The underlying asset is of such specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.